Retinopathy of prematurity (ROP) is an eye disease that can happen in premature

 babies.
 It causes abnormal blood vessels to grow in the retina, and can lead to

-What Happens in ROP?
+What Happens in Retinopathy of Prematurity?

-the eye.
-These vessels tend
+and randomly in the eye.
+These vessels

-the eye that lets us see.
+in the eye that lets us see.

 When the scars shrink, they pull on the retina, detaching it from the back of the

 eye.
 Because the retina is a vital part of vision, its detachment will cause blindness.

 During pregnancy, blood vessels grow from the center of a developing baby's retina

 the mother's pregnancy, and then branch outward and reach the edges of the retina

 between 8 months into the pregnancy and when the baby is full term.
 In babies born